 I. Kelsey runs a dog grooming business and a property development

-- business but she also is part of a business which runs a day-care centre for young adults - II.
+II.
 Amy runs her own PA business and a ladies networking group but she also is setting up an online magazine for other PAs to access

 Four of the women ran three businesses each: